iov-one/docs/docs/weave/tutorial/11-cron.md

 ```

 If the create message contains a DeleteAt value, `deleteArticleMsg` will be initiated and
 scheduled with no condition.
-Don't get scared by **with no condition** words, the CRON router
+Don't get scared by **with no condition** words, the CRON handler
-will not be accessible to the world anyway.
+is not routed to outer world anyway.
+Yet you can enable this access with registering the CRON handler to a `QueryHandler`.
+It is a design and requirement choice.

 Let's say we want a message that could be executed only when an **admin's** condition is present
 in the context.
 For this, the handler that will execute message must check if the admin's